NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 4/9/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 28th day of April, 2020, for the purpose of reviewing and hearing comment on the request of Gary and Carol Mounsey, 48 N 500 W, Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 28th day of April, 2020, for the purpose of reviewing and hearing comment on the request of Theodore Mitchell, 6766 N 200 W, Uniondale, IN 46791 for the purpose of a Variance.

 Current Zoning: A-1

-Proposed Variance: To reduce the front yard setback from 60’ to 55’ for a porch expansion.
+Proposed Variance: To reduce the front yard setback from 60’ to 45’ for a porch

-Brief Legal: The subject property is described as 5 in the SE quarter of Section 31 Township 27N Range 11E in Rock Creek Township.
+Brief Legal: The subject property is described as 4.4 acres in the NE quarter of Section 34 Township 28N Range 11E in Union Township.

 Dated this 9th day of April, 2020